-From 70% Cabernet Sauvignon and 30% Merlot, the wine reached 14.2% alcohol.
+From 70% Cabernet Sauvignon and 30% Merlot, the wine reached 14.2% ABV.
 Deep ruby in color with purple in the rim, the complex perfume is comprised of licorice, mineral, smoke, black raspberry jam and truffle scents.
 In the mouth, the wine is soft, opulent and round with a fresh, ripe black cherry and espresso finish.
 The wine has taken on legendary status in some Asian countries selling for well over $1,000 a bottle!
 91-94 Pts

 Charcoal, wet earth, forest floor and smoked fruit create the nose.
 On the palate, the wine is silky, fresh, polished and lush, with loads of ripe, dark red berries and tobacco in the finish.

 Smoke, cigar box, earth, burning wood, espresso bean, licorice and dark berry aromas open to silky, plush, sensuous textures.
 The wine is dense, rich and polished, finishing with fresh, ripe, sweet plums and blackberries.